Saturday, November 09, 2019

 Weeeee..... swooooosh.....
 ZOOOOM......... dead!

 Can you see the Mechanauts?
 Not easy, is it?
-Wait, now I see a scientist waiting to be picked up!

 I'm getting too old and slow

-If you've ever played Defender then you should be right at home with RTG.
-It only has a tiny learning curve - fire and kill everything.
-But let's play properly?
-It's worth slowing down to pick up the scientists rather than killing them: once onboard, hit the HELP key to see what cool power-ups they might provide.
-These guys are useful and could improve weaponry, shields, invisibility, etc. However, Festus might be less than fun as the master of self-destruction!!
+If you've ever played Defender, then you should be right at home with RTG.
+It only has a tiny learning curve.
+Fire and kill everything?
+But it's worth slowing down to pick up the scientists rather than killing them: once onboard, hit the HELP key to see what power-ups they might provide.
+These guys are useful and could improve weaponry, shields, invisibility, etc. However, Festus might be less than fun as the master of self-destruction?

-Screenshot time and here are twelve scary-looking people from the future...
+Screenshot time, and here are twelve scary-looking people from the future...

 This is an incredible idea that uses who you rescue in a positive way for the next level.
 It's superb!